National Geographic Expeditions Galapagos

 The National Geographic Endeavour is a premier expedition ship that accommodates 96 guests in 56 outside cabins.
 Single cabins in Category 1 are highlighted in bright blue and include cabins 219, 222, 309-312, 314-316, and 318.
 Single cabins in Category 2 are highlighted in bright pink and include cabins 124, 126, 127, and 205.

-The ship is fully stabilized, allowing for smooth passage from one island to the next.
-It carries snorkeling gear, wet suits, kayaks, a fleet of Zodiacs, and a glass-bottom boat.
 Public areas include a lounge and bar, a library, a gift shop, a fitness center, a sauna, and a swimming pool.
 Services include a full-time doctor and a wellness specialist, Internet access, and laundry.

 The standard bathroom aboard the National Geographic Endeavour